antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 - Accessed the Microsoft Intune Admin Center
 - Prepared the environment for the remaining chapters

-The next chapter introduces the Microsoft Intune Admin Center and explores the main areas used by administrators to manage users, devices, applications and security.
+The next chapter introduces the Microsoft Intune Admin Center and explores the main administrative areas used to manage users, devices, applications and security.